isabella232/docs-hub-ih/docs/user_guide.md

 - Docker
 - Docker Compose
-- Orion Context Broker for Orion Data Collector
+- Orion Context Broker (if Orion Data Collector will be used)

 The Information Hub installation has been tested on Ubuntu Linux 18.04 LTS and CentOS Linux 7.2 with Elasticsearch version 7.2.0.